zulip/zulip/templates/zerver/help/restrict-visibility-of-email-addresses.md

 ## Caveats

-There are a few places in the app where we show fake email addresses (like `Ada Starr <user1234@zulipchat.com>`) rather than just `Ada Starr`.
+There are a few places in the app where we show fake email addresses (e.g. `Ada Starr <user1234@example.zulipchat.com>`) rather than just `Ada Starr`.
 This might cause some confusion for users.
-The fake email addresses do not work, and email sent to those addresses will bounce.
+The fake email addresses do not work, and email sent to those addresses will bounce (and we are actively updating the UI to remove these).

 ## Related articles